w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 :::

 Nominators are one type of participant in the staking subsystem of Polkadot.
-They are responsible for appointing their stake to the validators who are the second type of participant.
-By appointing their stake, they are able to elect the active set of validators and share in the rewards that are paid out.
+They appoint their stake to the validators, the second type of participant.
+By appointing their stake, they can elect the active set of validators and share in the rewards that are paid out.

 While the [validators][] are active participants in the network that engage in the block production